ychan05/money-for-masterminds/docs/DesignDoc.md

 User stories without any acceptance criteria testing: 1

+No issues with acceptance criteria testing.
+All fully implemented user stories pass their acceptance criteria tests.

 ### Unit Testing and Code Coverage
 > _**[Sprint 4]** Discuss your unit testing strategy.
 Report on the code coverage
 > achieved from unit testing of the code base.
 Discuss the team's